Free Sample for You: Advent Bible Study 2024

 Doesn’t Bible Study Take A Lot of Time?

 Bible study takes as long as you have.
-There are times my life only allowed me 15-20 minutes in the morning and other seasons in which I could dedicate over an hour.
+There are times my life that only allowed me 15-20 minutes in the morning and other seasons in which I could dedicate over an hour.
 We give God what we have.
 I’ve discovered that when I dedicate the time to Him, He often opens up more time for me.
 And that’s such a blessing!

 The more I learn, the more I want to study.
 That means I spend more time learning and studying.
 Every bit of time learning and studying draws me closer to God – and that’s my goal!
 After all, we shouldn’t do Bible study for study’s sake, but to learn more about the God who made us and wants a relationship with us.